-Curious what happens during bankruptcy?
-As you consider the different options you for getting out of debt, keep in mind the specific requirements established by law for each relief option.
+Curious about what happens during bankruptcy?
+As you consider the different options for getting out of debt, keep in mind the specific requirements established by law for each relief option.

 Some debt relief programs have few requirements and do not require much extra effort on your part.
 Others, however, have a process that is more involved.
 Personal bankruptcy requires more from the debtor than just about any other debt relief option in Canada.
 Here are the duties required of you in bankruptcy:

 Unlike most other debt relief options, filing for bankruptcy means that you will have to surrender certain assets to your bankruptcy trustee.
 These assets help to pay your creditors part of what you owe them.
 Otherwise, you surrender them to avoid taking on new debt during bankruptcy.